Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Introduction

+The bi-level sparse group-structure that we consider in this paper has remarkable advantages over the sparse group-structure considered \textit{e.g.} in \cite{MoglianiSimoni2021}, which only accounts for sparsity among groups but not within groups.
+First, if the true model is bi-level sparse, then the posterior of \cite{MoglianiSimoni2021} obtained under group sparsity would not put zero mass asymptotically on models with dense groups.
+Therefore, the true sparsity pattern is not recovered with positive probability, implying a worsening of both selection of relevant driving factors and out-of-sample predictive accuracy.
+This issue is illustrated in our first Monte Carlo simulation.
+Second, the contraction rate with bi-level sparsity is faster than the rate with group sparsity if $g\gg \log(N)/\log(T)$ and if $s_0^{gr}g \gg \log(s_0^{gr} g) s_0$.
+It follows that, in this case, the required sample size for consistency would be large.
+This is not appealing for macroeconomic forecasting, where the time-series dimension $T$ is usually not large.

+Finally, our framework can be easily extended to account for stochastic volatility and ARMA errors, which are important features in several macroeconomic applications and have been proven to improve predictive results \citep{Chan2014,Zhang2020,CCMM2024}.
+We use this extended setting in an empirical application on density nowcasting the US quarter-on-quarter GDP growth rate.

 The paper is structured as follows.
 In Sections \ref{sec:model} and \ref{sec:priors} we present respectively the model and the prior.
-The asymptotic properties of our procedure are analysed in Section \ref{sec:Asymptotic_Analysis}.
-The Gibbs sampler and the computational aspects are presented in Section \ref{sec:MCMC}, while the results of the Monte Carlo experiments are discussed in Section \ref{sec:MCsim}.
-Section \ref{sec:emp_app} provides an empirical application on nowcasting U.S. GDP growth.
-Finally, Section \ref{sec:conclusions} concludes.
-The proofs for the main theoretical results are provided in Appendix \ref{App:main}, while the remaining proofs are provided in an Online Appendix.
+Conditional posterior and predictive distributions are provided in Section \ref{sec:MCMC}.
+The asymptotic properties of our procedure are analysed in Section \ref{sec:Asymptotic_Analysis}, while Monte Carlo experiments are discussed in Section \ref{sec:MCsim}.
+Section \ref{sec:emp_app} provides an empirical application.
+Section \ref{sec:conclusions} concludes.
+Additional theoretical results and all the proofs are reported in the Online Appendix.